NVIDIA/vid2vid/README.md

 ### Dataset
 - We use the Cityscapes dataset as an example.
 To train a model on the full dataset, please download it from the [official website](https://www.cityscapes-dataset.com/) (registration required).
 - We apply a pre-trained segmentation algorithm to get the corresponding semantic maps (train_A) and instance maps (train_inst).
-- Please put the obtained images under the `datasets` folder in the same way the example images are provided.
+- Please add the obtained images to the `datasets` folder in the same way the example images are provided.

 ### Training